-Continued items are those that were carried over from previous meetings for additional information and/or analysis.
+Continued items are those which were carried over from previous meetings for additional information and/or analysis.
 These items are generally considered as opened public hearings and any person may address the Commission regarding the item.
-At the discretion of the Chairperson, iln certain instances, the public hearing has been closed, but may be reopened at the request of the applicant, the public, or the Commission.
+In certain instances, the public hearing has been closed, but may be reopened at the request of the applicant, the public, or the Commission.